Clinical

 Importance of managing pre-myopia

-Managing the pre-myope is arguably more challenging than managing the myope - as the child does not yet require vision correction, this can take optical treatments off the table.
-There is also minimal research on interventions for pre-myopia, despite the International Myopia Institute stating that preventing myopia is an "even more valuable target"1 for science and practice than reducing progression after onset.
+Managing the pre-myope is arguably more challenging than managing the myope - as the child does not yet require vision correction, this can make optical treatments more challenging for compliance.
+There is only a small amount of research on interventions for pre-myopia, but it is growing, which is important as the International Myopia Institute states that preventing myopia is an "even more valuable target"1 for science and practice than reducing progression after onset.

-Prevention is a powerful but difficult target to accomplish.
-Each earlier year of onset is associated with approximately -0.75 to -1.00D increased myopia later in life.10 Therefore, focusing attention on the formative stages of myopia and proactively managing pre-myopia could have much greater positive repercussions compared to myopia control.
+Prevention is a powerful but challenging target to accomplish.
+Each earlier year of onset is associated with approximately -0.75 to -1.00D increased myopia later in life.10 Therefore, focusing attention on the formative stages of myopia and proactively managing pre-myopia could have much greater positive repercussions compared to myopia control after onset.

-Delaying myopia by 1 year has a similar long-term effect as 3 years of myopia control with current treatments.11-14
+Delaying myopia by 1 year has a similar long-term effect as two to three years of myopia control with current treatments.10

 Pre-myopia interventions